doughnutsz/CirSAT/README.md

 # A circuit-based SAT solver (CirSAT)
-CirSAT is designed for combinational equivalence checking, based on the isomorphic logic network And Inverter Graph(AIG)
+CirSAT is designed for Electronic Design Automation (EDA), based on the isomorphic logic network And Inverter Graph (AIG)

 ## Requirements
 A modern compiler is required to build the libraries.